 2. SUBMIT AN ON-LINE APPLICATION.
 Click here to complete and submit the application.
 After your application is received you will receive an email with information about your Child Care Licensing Portal.

-Each Covered Individual must first complete and submit an on-line Background Screening Form to you.
+First, each Covered Individual must complete and send an on-line Background Screening Form to you.
 Click here for the form.

 4. READ THE INFORMATION IN THE NEW PROVIDER ORIENTATION PACKET.
 This includes an explanation of inspections, facts about the payment process, and information for the health and safety of children in care.
 Click here for the packet.